kkotwal94/IsoReportProcessor/README.md

 * Add in jsTOPDF

 #Bugs:
-* First document addition for user takes too long or can't be found
-* Spamming routes in chrone(~50 times) freezes up data fetching on chrome
+* Spamming routes in chrome(~50 times) freezes up data fetching on chrome
 * Alias on webpack can't find Alloy-editor
 * Navbar doesn't know which route we are on therefore animation doesn't change marker :/
+* Refresh on nested route can't load 'window.href' (should use react router to pull route)

 #About: